 What is the EYPP?

-Governors have agreed that whilst the Pupil Premium Grant must prioritise the achievement and wellbeing of Disadvantaged pupils who,are entitled to it.
+Governors have agreed that the Pupil Premium Grant will be prioritised for the achievement and wellbeing of Disadvantaged pupils who,are entitled to it.
 We use this money to provide extra staff support and resources to ensure there is accelerated learning to ensure there is little or no difference between the achievement of eligible children and those that are not.

 The provision and impact through EYPP is monitored through all levels of leadership and management: